 Waiting until the last minute to train.
 After a few years of diapers, children can assume that this is how their parents want them to eliminate.
 Not using pre-training strategies that inspire and prepare children, even children with special needs, makes training harder than it has to be.
 Take a look at How Early Can You Start Toilet Training? to understand more about training readiness at any age.

-Good News!
-My book, The Practical Guide to Toilet Training Your child With Low Muscle Tone, is done!
+My book, The Practical Guide to Toilet Training Your child With Low Muscle Tone, helps parents through all the complexities of potty training .
 The e-book is available on my website tranquil babies.
-It is also available on Amazon.com and at yourtherapysource.com.
+It is also available on Amazon.com and at Your Therapy Source.

 There is nothing out there that does as complete a job of helping parents succeed with toilet training children with low muscle tone.
+I looked.
+All the other books on special needs potty training shrug their shoulders when they discuss neuromuscular issues, because teachers and psychologists don’t truly understand the ways neurophysiology contributes to the struggle.
 I have provided readiness checklists and chapter summaries for quick answers to your questions.
 Medical and therapy terms are fully explained so that you don’t have to run to Google to figure out what each term really means.

 My book provides parents with ideas they can use today to move forward with potty training!